Execution Layer

 Automation Toolkit

-The Automation Toolkit is designed as an internal engineering API for the JustineLonglaT-Lane ecosystem: a stable interface that standardizes how work is requested, validated, executed, and released across repositories, sites, and environments.
+The Automation Toolkit acts as the execution layer of JLT-Lane: a stable interface that standardizes how platform work is requested, validated, executed, and released across repositories, sites, and environments.

 JTL Automation API Model.
-A single orchestrator that bundles validation, preview discipline, safe deployment, and rollback into one repeatable execution system.
+A unified execution flow that bundles validation, preview discipline, safe deployment, and rollback into one repeatable system.
 (Click to zoom)

 Why this page exists